-- (Winemaking) Demonstrate an advanced understanding of winemaking including enology, laboratory analysis, winery operations, production planning, and sensory evaluation. - (Professionalism) Display a basic range of professional habits and skills to meet standards of the wine industry.
+- (Winemaking) Demonstrate an advanced understanding of winemaking including enology, laboratory analysis, winery operations, production planning, and sensory evaluation. - 2.
+(Professionalism) Display a basic range of professional habits and skills to meet standards of the wine industry.

 Code Title Units

-Required Course es
+Required Course s

 VWT-130 General Viticulture 3

 VWT-136 Wines of the World 3

 VWT-137 Wines of California 3

 VWT-172 Laboratory Analysis of Musts & Wines 3

 VWT-173 Sensory Evaluation of Wine 3

 VWT-180 Fundamentals of Enology 3

 VWT-270 Advanced Winemaking 3

 VWT-271 Winery Management 3

-VWT-272 Fundamentals of Wine Chemistry & Microbio 3
+VWT-272 Fundamentals of Wine Chemistry & Microbiology 3

 VWT-280 Fall Winery Operations 3

 VWT-281 Spring Winery Operations 3

 BIOL-110 Survey of Biology 4

 or BIOL-120 General Biology

 CHEM-110 Introduction to Chemistry 4

 CHEM-111 Introduction to Organic & Biological Chemistry 4

 Total Units 45

-- All required courses must be completed with a grade of "C" or better.
-Consultation with Program Coordinator is required. - Transfer to a baccalaureate degree granting institution: Students are encouraged to coordinate their courses with those required by the four-year institution of choice, and to closely consult with a Napa Valley College counselor and the Program Coordinator.
+- 1. All required courses must be completed with a grade of "C" or better.
+Consultation with Program Coordinator is required. - 2.
+Transfer to a baccalaureate degree granting institution: Students are encouraged to coordinate their courses with those required by the four-year institution of choice, and to closely consult with a Napa Valley College counselor and the Program Coordinator.

 To receive an Associate Degree, students must complete 60 degree applicable semester units with a grade point average of at least 2.0.
-Students must also complete the NVC General Education (p.
-42) pattern to earn an Associate degree.
+Students must also complete the NVC General Education pattern and the Health, Wellness and Self Development graduation requirement to earn an Associate degree.
 Consultation with a Counselor is highly encouraged to ensure all requirements are met.